postlund/pyatv/docs/index.md

 If you need help or have questions, check out the [Support](support) page instead.

+In case you have developed for pyatv 0.3.x before, there's a short migration guide [here](support/migration) that will help you port your code to 0.4.x or later.

 # Features

 Here is the feature list by protocol (DMAP = devices not running tvOS, MRP = Apple TV 4 and later):